What is transition to retirement?

-Together, your super and TTR Income accounts can help you work less or save more.
+Together, your super and TTR income accounts can help you work less or save more.

+Work less.
 If you work less, you could top up your reduced salary with payments from your TTR Income account.

+Save more.
 If you’re 60 or older, you could use a TTR strategy to potentially grow your super while your take home pay stays the same.

-You may salary sacrifice to pay less tax on your super contributions, while topping up your pay with tax free TTR Income payments.
+You may salary sacrifice to pay less tax on your super contributions while topping up your pay with tax free TTR Income payments.